FAQs

 - Drugs provided in hospital are paid for by the hospital at no cost to the patient.

-Government health insurance plans give you access to basic medical services.
-You may also need private insurance to pay for things that government plans don’t fully cover.
+While government health insurance plans give you access to basic medical services, you may also have private insurance to pay for things that government plans don’t fully cover.

 These extended health plans may cover costs for: